lavrovd/cef-test/README.md

 # Offscreen rendering with CEF and Metal

 This project is a POC to combine CEF offscreen rendering with Metal API on MacOS.
 It's based on the `cefsimple` test found in the CEF distribution.
-This can be a base for a CEF based hud on top of a Metalkit layer.
+This can be a base for a CEF based HUD on top of a Metalkit layer for e.g. a game.

 The app creates a single window with an ever changing background color and a CEF texture on the top of it.
 Transparent areas of the browser window uncover the animated background behind it.